adamsilver/fdpb/04-book-a-flight.md

 </div>
 ```

-The user specified a date on which to fly.
+Earlier, the user specified a date on which to fly.
 Therefore we're showing flights that match that date.
 However, we give users the freedom to move back and forth between days using a standard pagination component.
 This, by the way, conforms to principle 5, *offer choice*.

 Each flight is represented as a radio button.
 The label contains departure time, arrival time and ticket price which is everything they need to make their selection.
 This is one of the nice things about radio buttons, they grant you the flexibility to add as much information to the label as necessary, with the flexibility to lay out the information hierarchically.